eoyilmaz/stalker/docs/source/design.rst

 .. include:: inheritance_diagram.rst

-Stalker is a configurable and expandable system.
-Both of these features allows the system to have a flexible structure.
+Stalker is a configurable and expandable and most importantly it is an open source system.
+All of these features allows the system to have a flexible structure.

 There are two levels of expansion, the first level is the simplest one, by just adding different statuses, different types or these kind of things in